What Is A Reverse Mortgage And How Does It Work?

 The loan first pays off your existing mortgage, if you have one, and then you can often use the remaining funds for anything you’d like.
 You must continue to pay property taxes and homeowners insurance, and you’re responsible for maintaining the home.

 Reverse mortgage loans are designed for older homeowners who may have retired and want to eliminate their monthly mortgage payments or supplement their income.
-Rocket Mortgage® doesn’t offer reverse mortgage loans at this time.
+Rocket Mortgage® doesn’t offer reverse mortgage loans at this time, but you may hear of one of these products when shopping for a lender and you should know what they are.

 See What You Qualify For